it's a game

 Hmm, as an app developer you just gave me an idea.
 I can release a huge number of apps without doing much work and surely one of them eventually will stick and make me a millionaire

 No you won't ever be a millionaire.
-You're just a low IQ coder retard fulfilling the requests of people who can think outside the box and with genuine ingenuity.
+You're just a low IQ coder moron fulfilling the requests of people who can think outside the box and with genuine ingenuity.
 Nothing you do solves a problem

 You're about ten years late to this "idea" that countless others have already been doing for that time.
 You're more likely to make money from playing powerball